Best Summer Jobs for Premeds & How to Find Them

 4. Certified Nursing Assistant (CNA)

 Certified Nursing Assistants (CNA) are the epitome of patient care.
 A CNA typically works in hospitals or nursing homes to provide direct patient care, such as administering medications and maintaining the patients’ daily activities.
-CNAs play a vital role in ensuring patient safety, wellbeing, and comfort.
+CNAs play a vital role in ensuring patient safety, well-being, and comfort.

 As a CNA, your responsibilities will include: